 Now, with so much information out there about the do’s and don’ts of digital marketing, it can be hard to tell which strategies work and which don’t.
+Even experts who have undergone proper digital marketing training courses struggle with this concept.
 Let us help clear things out by explaining some of the common assumptions and hearsays in the digital marketing industry.

 Myth #1: Build your website, and the visitors will come.

 We’ve heard stories of entrepreneurs building beautifully designed websites, and once everything is up and running, they expect thousands of visitors to come pouring in.
 Unfortunately, after weeks or months of seeing slow to no traffic to their visually stunning websites, these business owners are left feeling disappointed.
 They end up shutting down their sites and never trying online marketing again.